ludivitto/csfd-chatgpt/README.md

 - *"Have I seen movie X?
 How did I rate it?"*
 - *"Show me my top-rated sci-fi from the last 10 years."*
 - *"What comedies did I give 4 stars or more?"*
+- *"Which Christopher Nolan films have I watched?"*
+- *"Find all movies with Tom Hanks in my ratings."*
+- *"Show me thrillers about artificial intelligence I've seen."*
 - *"Recommend something similar to movie Y that I rated highly."*

 **And the dataset is always current thanks to automatic weekly scraping! 🎉**